rp13g10/fell_finder/README.md

 ### API

 * Containerise everything
+* Add max similarity parameter when getting dissimilar routes, apply it when getting final routes to show to user
 * Improve route validation when surface restrictions are in place
   * Check on each step that configured max has not been exceeded
 * Run profiling through again, check for any issues introduced by recent changes